Your Perfect Spanish Visa

 Fees may vary depending on factors such as the nationality of the applicant and in addition, although most applications can be processed within 7-10 days, processing times may also be subject to variation.

 Facts about Spain

 Spain, officially the Kingdom of Spain, is located on the Iberian Peninsula and is part of Southwestern Europe.
 Spain is a sovereign state and is almost completely surrounded by the Mediterranean Sea.
 To its northeast are France, Andorra and the Bay of Biscay, while to is northwest is Portugal.
 Spain also has many territories throughout the world.
 Spanish territories include the Balearic Islands, the Canary Islands, the cities Ceuta and Melilla in North Africa, Alhuecemas, Velez de la Gomera, Alboran, Chafarinas Islands and many other small islets.
 The country is the second largest country in Western Europe, right behind France, and is the fifth largest country in all of Europe.
 Spain’s population is 47.3 million people, while its capital city of Madrid is home to 3.2 million people.
 Spain has one official language, and four recognized languages.
-Its official language is Spanish; however Basque, Catalan, Galician, and Occitan are all spoken throughout various regions of Spain.
+Its official language is Spanish; however, Basque, Catalan, Galician, and Occitan are all spoken throughout various regions of Spain.
 The government in Spain is secular; therefore they do not recognize an official religion.
-However, Roman Catholicism is widely practiced.
+However, Roman Catholicism is widely practised.
 The Spanish flag is comprised of two horizontal red stripes surrounding a wider yellow stripe.
 The Spanish coat of arms is printed on the yellow stripe of the flag.
-Spain is also an official member of the European Union therefore it uses the Euro as its main form of currency.
+Spain is also an official member of the European Union, therefore, it uses the Euro as its main form of currency.